Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Theory methods

 with the value of $p_z$ determined by the expression $p_z+A_z^\text{Re}(t'_s)=0$.
 Equation (14) can be further understood as follows.
-In single-color limit, 2D tunneling is dominated by the main component of the 2D laser field with larger laser amplitudes, while the minor component mainly influences the ionization probability.
+In the partial-decoupling approximation, 2D tunneling is dominated by the main component of the 2D laser field with large laser amplitude, while the minor component mainly influences the ionization probability.
 With Eq.
 (14), a set of saddle-point solutions $(\mathbf{p},t'_{s})$ can also be obtained.

 For the case of OTC of Eq.
-(2) at $\phi=0$, we can get the relation between $p_x$ and $p_z$ under the single-color limit.
-That is
+(2) at $\phi=0$, we can get the relation between $p_x$ and $p_z$ in the partial-decoupling approximation.
+That is (see Appendix for details)

-Here, $U_{p_1}={E_1^2}/{(4\omega_1^2)}$ and $U_{p_2}={E_2^2}/{(4\omega_2^2)}$ are the electron ponderomotive energies in the fundamental field and the second harmonic field, respectively.
-Equation (15) corresponds to a curve in a $p_x$ versus $p_z$ diagram, which generally gives the outside envelope of the bright (large amplitudes) parts of PMDs.
+Here, $U_{p_1}={E_1^2}/{(4\omega_1^2)}$ and $U_{p_2}={E_2^2}/{(4\omega_2^2)}$ are the electron ponderomotive energies for the fundamental field and the second harmonic field, respectively.
+Eq.
+(15) corresponds to a certain curve in a $p_x$ versus $p_z$ diagram, which generally gives the outside boundary of the bright (large amplitudes) parts of PMDs.
 We will discuss the predictions of Eq.
 (15) in detail later.